ghinda/bizcardmaker/README.md

 ## Contributing

 1. Use tabs
-2. Don't edit anything outside the `_source` folder
+2. Don't use the `gh-pages` branch